useflytrap/onboarding_lib/packages/lib/README.md

 We built ONBOARDING_LIB to make building such onboarding flows dead simple.
 ONBOARDING_LIB takes care of persisting your onboarding state, handling form validation & side-effects in an intuitive way so that you can build your onboarding flow with ease.

+## Demo

+Check out a live onboarding demo built with ONBOARDING_LIB that walks you through creating an onboarding flow [here.](https://onboarding-lib.vercel.app/)

 ## Features

 - Headless